 Formation of tiny bumps

-Blush skin discoloration
+Bluish skin discoloration (Tyndall effect)

-Death of skin cells
+Death of skin tissue

 Because of these risks, the seasoned medical staff here at BHRC are professionally trained, certified, and only use injectables that are FDA approved and scientifically tested.